 are as follows:

-d) Impairment of non-financial assets
+d.
+Impairment of non-financial assets

 Non-financial assets which are subject to depreciation

-or amortization are reviewed for impairment,
+or amortisation are reviewed for impairment,

 whenever events or changes in circumstances